Super Turing Machines

 WORLD CHANGING COMPUTATION

 Current computation is defined by the Church-Turing hypothesis.
 This results in the Turing limit, which restricts the computational complexity that any Turing machine can compute.
 In computational complexity theory, P-Space is the set of all decision problems that can be solved by a Turing machine using a polynomial amount of space.
-All Turing machines are said to be P-Space reducible as they are fundamentally constrained by the Turing limit, no mater if they are digital or quantum computers because they are both P-Space reducible machines and restricted by the Turing limit.
-This is why current quantum computers from both D-Wave and IBM have demonstrated they are no more efficient than conventional computers at solving NP-Hard exponentially difficult computational problems.
+All Turing machines are said to be P-Space reducible as they are fundamentally constrained by the Turing limit, no mater if they are current or scalable quantum computers since they are both P-Space reducible machines and likewise restricted to the Turing limit.